Backcountry PPG

 Salton Sea, California

 Training will be held at a small RV park called West Shores Marina on the shoreline of the Salton Sea which is roughly 45 minutes south of Palm Springs, California.
 Training will be held on the runway which is attached to the RV park itself.
 Yes, there's a built in runway for paramotoring!
 There are local accommodations, hotels, and airbnbs within a short drive.
 We do have a list of recommended places to stay, things to bring, where to go, what to expect, etc, that will be emailed to you upon registration or request.
+We will be training in one location except for our final flight on the final day.
+We like to travel roughly 1.5 hours south to some local sand dunes for our final flight and trust us, it's worth the drive.
+If you're renting gear we will haul it to and from that location, otherwise please plan to haul your gear down and back.

 CLICK HERE to view photos of our California based Adventure Training.